BMW M4

-The BMW M4 is a high-performance version of the BMW 4 Series coupes and convertibles developed by BMW's motorsport division, BMW M, and marketed since 2014.
+The BMW M4 is a high-performance version of the BMW 4 Series automobile developed by BMW's motorsport division, BMW M GmbH, that has been built since 2014.

-As part of the renumbering that splits the 3 Series coupé and convertible models into the 4 Series, the M4 replaced the BMW M3 coupé and convertible models.
-Upgrades over the standard BMW 4 Series include an upgraded engine, suspension, exhaust system, brakes and weight reduction measures including increased use of carbon fibre, such as on the roof of the car.
+As part of the renumbering that splits the coupé and convertible variants of the 3 Series into the 4 Series, the M4 replaced those variants of the BMW M3.
+Upgrades over the standard BMW 4 Series include an upgraded engine, suspension, exhaust system, brakes and weight reduction measures including increased use of carbon fiber, such as on the roof of the car, and the door cards.

+The M4 also had a Competition Sport Lightweight (CSL) version that was 100kg lighter than the standard M4.

 First generation (F82/F83; 2014)

 On 25 September 2013, BMW released the technical specifications of the M4.
 It is powered by the S55B30 engine, which is developed and engineered by BMW M GmbH.
 This 3.0-litre inline-6 engine has been built specifically for the new M4/M3, having a redline of 7,600 rpm with the rev limiter actuated at 7,300 rpm.
 The engine uses two mono-scroll turbochargers with a peak boost pressure of 18.1 psi.
 The power is rated at 317 kW, however this is achieved not at a specific engine speed, but is instead rated throughout the range of 5,500–7,300 rpm.
 The engine's torque is rated at 550 Nm throughout the range of 1,850–5,500.
 Two transmission choices are available, the 6-speed manual and the 7-speed M-DCT transmissions.
 The 7-speed M-DCT transmission accelerates the car from 0 to 100 kph in 4.1 seconds) and the 6-speed manual transmission from 0 to 100 kph in 4.3 seconds.
 The weight of the European specification M4 equipped with a manual transmission is 1572 kg and with the M-DCT dual-clutch transmission, the car is some 40 kg heavier, losing some 80 kg as compared to the E92 M3.

-As per its E92 predecessor, the roof of the coupe model is constructed from carbon fibre (except if the optional sunroof is fitted).
-Carbon fibre is also used for the bootlid and engine brace.
+As per its E92 predecessor, the roof of the coupe model is constructed from carbon fiber (except if the optional sunroof is fitted).
+Carbon fiber is also used for the boot lid and engine brace.
 For the first time in a M3/M4 model, an electric power steering unit is used.
-The steering system is specifically tuned for both the M3 and M4, however it has been criticised for lacking in feel.
+The steering system is specifically tuned for both the M3 and M4, however it has been criticized for lacking in feel.
 The 18 in and 19 in wheel options are available with lightweight forged alloy wheels being standard.
 The M compound brakes come standard (with blue brake calipers), while carbon ceramic brakes (with gold brake calipers) are available as an option.